 Morandais became the 21st player in CU history to score over 1,000 points in his career.
-He finished seventh overall with 1,428 (today he's ninth).
+He finished seventh Higgins become one of only 13 players nationally to lead or percentage, 30th in steals.
+The 47.3 field goal percentage overall with 1,428 (today he's ninth).
 Wilson reached the 1,000-point plateau and finished with 1,253 points (17th today).
-Harrison rounded out the 1,000-point scorers finishing with 1,317 and is now 13th entering the $2011-12\ season$.
+Harrison rounded out the 1,000-point scorers finishing with 1,317 and is now 13th entering the 2011-12 season.

 A near upset at the Big 12 Tournament highlighted a not-so popular 14-16 record in 2004-05.
 After upsetting No. 6 seed Texas, 81-69 in the first round of the conference tournament, the No. 11 seed Buffaloes became the first school in the nine-year history of the Big 12 to pull off the improbable upset.
-CU again played beyond its expectations narrowly upsetting eventual conference champion Oklahoma State, 87-85 in the quarterfinals.
+CU again played beyond its expectations narrowly upsetting eventual conference champion Oklahoma State, 87-85 in the guarterfinals.

 The Buffaloes also saw the arrival of freshman Richard Roby in 2004-05 as he would become the first freshman since Billups (1995-96) to lead CU in scoring with 16 points per game and net over double-digits 26 times in 30 games.
-He also recorded a pair of Phillips 66/Big 12 Rookie of the Week honors and became only the fourth CU player ever to make seven 3-pointers in a game, twice.
+He also recorded a pair of Phillips 66/Big 12 Rookie of the Week honors and became only the fourth CU player ever to make seven 3-pointers in a game, twice,

 The 2005-06 Buffaloes won 20 games for the 11th time in their history en route to the National Invitational Tournament, with 14 of those coming at the Events Center tying the 2002-03 season for most-ever.
-The Buffs also re-wrote the school's 3-point record for made (240) and attempts (701), and Roby became the first CU player since 2003-04 and only the fourth player since 1996-97 to be named All-Big 12 first team.
-CU also reached the national stage by being ranked in back-to-back ESPN/USA Today Coaches' Polls, a school first since the 1996-97 campaign.
+The Buffs also re-wrote the